wumm-project/wumm-project.github.io/PhiloBasics.md

 > perestroika—right up until his death in 1994.

 > Shchedrovitsky essentially viewed human beings as machines that must be
-> programed to perform certain functions—essentially, the theory of “social
+> programed to perform certain functions — essentially, the theory of “social
 > engineering.”
 The literary scholar Ilya Kukulin has found some similarities
 > between Shchedrovitsky’s philosophy and the works of Soviet-era science
 > fiction writers Arkady and Boris Strugatsky: most of their novels feature a